dougtoppin/presentation-splunk-docker/PITCHME.md

 * What might be of interest to collect?
   * Registry and repository information
   * Images and versions pushed
-  * Authentication failures
+  * Registry authentication failures
-  * Image vulnerability scanning results
+  * Image vulnerability scanning results (and alert on)
   * Content trust (image signing) failures
   * Application container logs